iglesiasignacio/LAMBq/README.md

 Lexical ambiguity is present in any word having more than one meaning.
 According to <a href="https://journals.sagepub.com/doi/abs/10.1177/1745691619885860">Rodd (2020)</a>, more than 80% of English words exhibit some degree of ambiguity.
 Despite the prevalence of the phenomenon, there is currently no method to quantify how ambiguous a word is.

 Our work aims at bridging that gap by leveraging open, large-scale free association data and the computational linguistics toolkit.
-A detailed explanation of the methodology and evaluation results can be found in our accompanying paper, which will be available soon.
+A detailed explanation of the methodology and evaluation results can be found in our accompanying paper (pre-print available <a href=https://doi.org/10.31234/osf.io/tpnxq_v1> here</a>).

 ## Usage